How can I connect to a private Amazon RDS DB instance from a local machine using an Amazon EC2 instance as a bastion host?

 - Choose the Connectivity & security tab.

 - From the Security section, choose the link under VPC security groups.

-- Select the security group, choose Actions, and choose Edit inbound rules.
+- Select the security group, choose Actions, and then choose Edit inbound rules.

-- Choose Add rule and enter the following:
+- Choose Add rule, and then enter the following:

 - Choose Save.

 This configuration for the security group allows traffic from the EC2 instance's private IP address.
-If the EC2 instance and the RDS DB instance use the same VPC, then you don't need to modify the route table that is used by the RDS DB instance.
+If the EC2 instance and the RDS DB instance use the same VPC, then you don't need to modify the RDS DB instance's route table.
 If the VPC is different, then create a VPC peering connection to allow connections between those VPCs.

 Connect to the RDS DB instance from your local machine